elixir-lang/elixir/lib/elixir/pages/Guards.md

 #=> false # true was expected!
 ```

-This could be corrected by ensuring that no exception is raised, either via type checks like `is_map(val) and map_size(val) == 0`, or by checking equality instead, like `val == %{}`.

-It could also be corrected by using multiple guards, so that if an exception causes one guard to fail, the next one is still evaluated.
+This could be corrected by ensuring that no exception is raised, either via type checks like `is_map(val) and map_size(val) == 0`, or by using multiple guards, so that if an exception causes one guard to fail, the next one is evaluated.

 ```elixir
 defmodule Check do